 - Day 7: Hike to Feiticeira

 Chasing waterfalls is today’s main event.
 One waterfall, actually: the Feiticeira.
-Join your local guide on an easy hike to one of Ilha Grande’s must-see spots and give Mother Nature a shout out for creating such a magical place.
+Join your local guide on a hike to one of Ilha Grande’s must-see spots and give Mother Nature a shout out for creating such a magical place.

 - Hike to Cachoeira da Feiticeira, a natural waterfall in the middle of the rainforest.